-To install the cache vault power module:
+To install the cache vault power module to riser bracket 1:

-- Follow steps 1 and 2 of the Installing an expansion card to the butterfly riser card bracket section to remove the butterfly riser card bracket from the chassis. - Align the three screw holes on the Cache Vault Power Module clip with the three screw holes on the riser bracket, then secure the clip with the three bundled screws and hex nuts.
+- Follow steps 1 and 2 of the Installing an expansion card to riser card bracket 1 (for standard model) section to remove riser bracket 1 from the chassis. - Align the three screw holes on the Cache Vault Power Module clip with the three screw holes on the riser bracket, then secure the clip with the three bundled screws and hex nuts.